TechGrounds-Cloud8/cloud8-Rolfsijtema/week2cloud8/NWT-05 IP adressing.md

 172.16.0.0 - 172.31.255.255
 10.0.0.0 - 10.255.255.255

-Important note: In AWS you need to turn-on the ipv6 option!!! otherwise it only works with IPV4 adresses
+Important note: In AWS you need to turn-on the ipv6 option!!! otherwise it only works with IPV4 adresses.

 ### Sources
 Therms searched via Google and [www.quora.com]